ANANAzZzZz/ANANAzZzZz/README.md

 #### Major projects:

-- 🐍 Multiplayer Snake game on python using pygame
+- 🐍 Multiplayer Snake game on Python using pygame
 - 🎵 Music player on C++ using QT framework
 - 🤖 Arkanoid game on Java using lwjgl (in progress)